Fort Southwest Point

 Fort Southwest Point was a federal frontier outpost at what is now Kingston, Tennessee, in the Southeastern United States.
 Constructed in 1797 and garrisoned by federal soldiers until 1811, the fort served as a major point of interaction between the Cherokee and the United States government as well as a way station for early migrants travelling between Knoxville and Nashville.

 Although there are no records and few contemporary descriptions pertaining to the fort's design and structure, archaeological excavations conducted in the 1970s and 1980s have determined the fort's layout.
 Based on these findings, the City of Kingston and the Tennessee Division of Archaeology have reconstructed part of the fort.
 The site is managed by the City of Kingston.

+In February 2024, Tennessee Governor Bill Lee announced that Fort Southwest Point will become a Tennessee State Park.

 Geographical setting

 The Fort Southwest Point site is situated on a hill overlooking the confluence of the Tennessee River and the Clinch River.
 This confluence is now part of the Watts Bar Lake impoundment of the Tennessee River, created by the completion of Watts Bar Dam in 1942.
 The Emory River empties into the Clinch approximately 5 mi upstream from Southwest Point.

 The Fort Southwest Point site is part of Southwest Point Park, which serves as both a historical and recreational area.
 The park is located along State Route 58 approximately 2 mi south of Interstate 40 and 1 mi south of U.S. Route 70.